Learning on Large Graphs using Intersecting Communities: Learning with

 \paragraph{Deep \icg Neural Networks.} In the following, we propose deep architectures based on the elements of signal processing with an \icg, which takes $O(D(NK +K^2D+ND))$ operations at each layer.
-Note that message passing networks take $O(ED^2)$ operations.
-Hence, \icg neural networks are more efficient than MPNNs if $K=O(D{\mathrm d})$, where ${\mathrm d}$ is the average node degree.
+Simplified message passing layers (e.g., GCN and GIN), where the message is computed using just the feature of the transmitting node have a complexity of $O(ED+ND^2)$.
+In contrast,a general message passing layer, which applies a function on the concatenated pair of node features of each edge.
+This general formulation of MPNN takes $O(ED^2)$ operations for MLP message functions.
+Therefore, \icg neural networks are more efficient than MPNNs if $K=O(D{\mathrm d})$, where ${\mathrm d}$ is the average node degree.

 We denote by $D^{(\ell)}$ the dimension of the node features at layer $\ell$ and define the initial node representations $\mH^{(0)}=\mS$ and the initial community features $\mF^{(0)}=\mQ^{\dagger}\mS$.
 The node features at layers $0 \leq \ell \leq L - 1$ are defined by